ThePhoneBeLinging/InnovationPilot/sep17.md

 <!-- new_lines: 5 -->
 <!-- pause -->
 # Problem Statement
-What stops the residents in the municipality from taking part in a energy community - And what can Roskilde Municipality do to facilitate this?
+What stops the residents in the Roskilde Municipality from taking part in a energy community - And what can the municipality do to facilitate this?

 <!-- end_slide -->
 <!-- font_size: 3 -->